one-note/learning-notes/read-again.md

 * Get up early from the bed.
 Have some exercise.
 Take your heavy breakfast.
 * Get ready for work or study something you like instead scrolling mobile.
 * Give time to your loved ones, family members & friends.
+* Minimize use of social media.
+Talk to the person F2F (or voice call) instead doing continous chat or video.

 ## A better professional life (40%)
 * Stay focussed on your professional skills.